Philip Stavitsky: Early life

 Philip was born as Vitaly Stephanovich Stavisky on April 14, 1884 in Narodychi, Russia, the son of a local priest.
 He graduated from the Moscow Theological Academy in 1910 and was consecrated in a monastery in Chernigov; in the following year, he was transferred to Kiev and resided at the Kiev Lavra of the Caves.
 In 1914, he was a hospital chaplain in the Russian Imperial Army.
+In 1915, Philip went to America as rector of a seminary, and was elevated to the rank of archimandrite.
 On August 19, 1916, Philip was consecrated Bishop of Alaska in New York.
 Although he would return to Russia the following year, he was still listed in sources as Bishop of Alaska up until 1919.

 Return to Russia

 On October 29, 1920 he was elected bishop of Smolensk.
-During the Red Terror, Stavitsky was arrested and tried multiple times for possession of counter-revolutionary literature and ordaining priests of former officers of the White Army, and eventually deported to Samara until 1925.
+During the Red Terror and the USSR anti-religious campaign (1921-1928), Stavitsky was arrested and tried multiple times for possession of counter-revolutionary literature and ordaining priests of former officers of the White Army, and eventually deported to Samara until 1925.
 Later, in 1928, Stavitsky took the role of Archbishop of Astrakhan and Saratov until his death.
 Stavitsky was again arrested in 1930 and 1931 for counter-revolutionary activity, and sentenced to 3 and 5 years respectively.
 While imprisoned, he still continued to administer the diocese of Astrakhan.
 In 1937 he was released but arrested again and sent to exile until 1940.
 In 1944 he was appointed Archbishop of Irkutsk but was quickly called back to his original seat in Astrakhan.

 Stavitsky died on December 12, 1952 in Moscow and was buried in the mausoleum of the Intercession Cathedral of Astrakhan.